Flexbox CSS ready

 flex-direction Sets the main axis and visual flow direction. row, row-reverse, column, column-reverse

-flex-wrap Controls whether items stay on one line or form extra flex lines. nowrap, wrap, wrap-reverse
+flex-wrap Controls whether items stay on one line or form additional flex lines. nowrap, wrap, wrap-reverse

 justify-content Distributes the item group along the main axis. flex-start, flex-end, center, space-between, space-around, space-evenly

-align-items Aligns items on the cross axis within each flex line. stretch, flex-start, flex-end, center, baseline
+align-items Aligns items on the cross axis inside each flex line. stretch, flex-start, flex-end, center, baseline

 align-content Distributes multiple flex lines on the cross axis. stretch, flex-start, flex-end, center, space-between, space-around, space-evenly